 I can only imagine the rest of the tourists were scared off by the grand staircase, a structure that dares you to even try and climb it.
 That’s the only explanation as to why the temple was so quiet.

-It’s almost a shame, because this temple seems to me to be a beautifully welcoming one.
-It’s alive somehow, even in its peace, alive with a present faith still practised today, and one that greets you with open arms.
-It’s a truly unique atmosphere, and it drew out in me a peculiar sense of safety, or more accurately a feeling that the people who work here, meditate here, show off their shaven marble heads here, are understanding of me and my stupid tourist idiocy.
-This atmosphere of acceptance and safety is in large part why I felt so inexplicably okay wandering a wood panneled corridor in my socks, following the mysterious sounds of chanting.
+It’s almost a shame, because this temple seems to me a beautifully welcoming one.
+It’s alive, even in its peace.
+Alive with a faith still practised today, and one that greets you with open arms.
+It’s truly a unique atmosphere, and it drew out in me a peculiar sense of safety, or more accurately a confidence that the people who work here, and meditate here, and show off their shaven marble heads here, are understanding of me and my stupid tourist ways.
+That confidence is the only explanation as to why I walked the wood panneled corridors in my socks, following a mysterious, distant chanting.

 Right I thought.
 What the hell have I just walked into?